 The 2023 Toyota Prius will be one of 70 electrified models, including HEVs, PHEVs, BEVs, and FCEVs, that Toyota plans in its line-up by 2025.
-Sales of the Toyota Prius slipped again in 2020, with 43,525 units sold in the United States, a drop of 38 percent compared to 2019, a shadow of its former self when you consider Toyota sold well over 200,000 units in 2012.
+Sales of the Prius recovered in 2021 in the United States, and as of October, the company had shipped 51,038 units (Prius and Prius Prime).
+Yet, this represents a shadow of its former self when you consider Toyota sold well over 200,000 units in 2012.
 A full redesign could help whip up enthusiasm for the Prius nameplate, but it is an uphill task as customers migrate to crossovers and SUVs.
 The emergence of affordable and long-range electric vehicles is another rising threat to the brand that was once an innovator for the car industry.

 2022 Toyota Prius launched in the U.S.

 2022 is likely the final model year for the current Toyota Prius in the U.S market.
 The 2022 Toyota Prius range, launched in August 2021, includes a new Nightshade Edition special edition model with a darkened exterior.
 The Prius Nightshade Edition sports headlight accents, mirror caps, door handles, 17-inch five-spoke alloy wheels, and shark fin antenna, all in black.
 The AWD-e version of the Prius Nightshade Edition has smaller, 15-inch alloy wheels with black lug nuts.